 “We all want lower taxes and a simpler tax code, but the goal should be to make our middle-class stronger.

 Washington, D.C. – Congressman Andre Carson released the following statement in recognition of Veterans Day, which is observed each year on November 11th:

 “On Veterans Day, we honor veterans of all eras, our service members, and our military families for their service and sacrifices defending our great nation.

 WASHINGTON, DC - Historically, funding for public health priorities such as the Children’s Health Insurance Program (CHIP) has had strong bipartisan support.

-WASHINGTON, DC – Today, Congressman André Carson, (IN-07) issued the following statement in response to the Supreme Court’s ruling in King v.
-Burwell:
+WASHINGTON, DC – Congressman André Carson (D-IN) released the following statement in response to the tax bill released by House Republicans: